Force over Distance: Chapter 26

 “Get to the good part!”
 Greer yelled.

 //Right then.
-I’ll just be going.// Rush tensed, already half out of his seat.
+I’ll just be going.// Rush was already half out of his seat.

-//Don’t you dare.// Young clamped his hand around Rush’s nearest forearm. //Do not leave me alone with this, genius.
-If I have to sit through this then so do you.//
+//Don’t you dare.// Young clamped a hand around Rush’s forearm. //Do not leave me alone, genius.
+If I have to sit through this, so do you.//

 Rush glanced laterally at Young and sent a wave of surprised assent through their link.

-Young eased up on the pressure he was putting on the man’s arm, but didn’t let him go entirely.
+Young eased up on the pressure he was putting on the man’s arm, but didn’t let go.

 “So, Chloe and I made up these cards.”
 Eli held up an example, “with different events on them that people had to capture on kino footage involving Rush or Young or both.
 You have to get five squares in a row to win.”

-Young looked more closely at the card that Greer had given him.
+Young looked more closely at the card Greer had given him.

 Young tells Rush he’s A.L.O.W.